How to convert XML data to PSML documents

 Run the XSLT code

-This should create files in the current folder according to the following naming pattern:
+It should create files in the output folder according to the following naming pattern:

 film-1.psml film-2.psml film-3.psml etc....

 Before continuing, open some files in a text editor to check the content.
-Also as reference for XSLT conversion code or PSML markup, review
+Also to understand the XSLT conversion code or PSML markup, review

 Adding images to the collection requires storing the image files in a paths relative to the text.
 For example, the following: